-Use P(inoculated) = 0.0392 and P(lived | inoculated) = 0.9754 to determine the probability that a person was both inoculated and lived.
+Use P(inoculated) = 0.0392 and P(lived | inoculated) = 0.9754 to determine the probability that a person was both inoculated and lived.32 Go to the preceding footnote link for the Guided Practice solution.

-If 97.54% of the inoculated people lived, what proportion of inoculated people must have died?
+G If 97.54% of the inoculated people lived, what proportion of inoculated people must have died?33 Go to the preceding footnote link for the Guided Practice solution.
+GUIDED PRACTICE 3.35 HAS ENDED.